FedericoSerini/DEND-Project-2-Song-Play-Analysis-With-NoSQL/README.md

         PRIMARY KEY ((song_title), user_id))
 ```
 In this case <b>song_title</b> is the ``PARTITION KEY`` and <b>user_id </b>
-is the ``CLUSTERING KEY``, the request asks to retreive the user name
+is the ``CLUSTERING KEY``, the request asks to retrieve the user name
 by song title, so we have to set <b>song_title</b> as ``PARTITION KEY``, but
-more users can listen the same song so we may have many ``INSERT`` with the
+more users can listen to the same song so we may have many ``INSERT`` with the
 same key, Cassandra overwrites data with the same key so we need to add a ``CLUSTERING KEY``
-because we need to have an unique record but not to query on that.
+because we need to have a unique record but not to query on that.
 Our complete ``PRIMARY KEY`` is composed by <b>song_title</b>, <b>user_id</b>
 ``` SQL
 SELECT user_first_name, user_last_name